nemanjan00/online-game/README.md

 ## Short description of book

-Online game is a book about truths I learned.
+Online game is a book about truths I learned and how I use them to seduce women.

-If you are reading this book, that means you are a person who is ready to question your set of truths and discover new world.
+If you are a person who is ready to question everything you know, this book is for you.
+If you are starting to read this book with judgemental mindset, you better do not read it...

-I am mostly going to talk about widespread truths in seduction world that are false and, if you possess them, are probably blocking you from becoming the best yourself you can be...

 ## Who am I?